ABM4ALL/Melodie/paper/paper.md

 First, `Melodie` separates an `environment` component from the `model` in `Mesa` and `AgentPy` for two dedicated tasks:
 (1) storing the macro-level variables; and (2) coordinating the agents' decision-making and interaction processes.
-With a separated `environment` component, the "storyline" of the model can be summarized under the `run` function of the `model` clearly.
+With a separated `environment` component, the "storyline" of the model can be summarized under a `run` function in the `model` clearly.
 Compared to the use of `scheduler` and `step` functions in different layers in `Mesa` and bundling the behavior functions of agents to the `AgentList` in `AgentPy`, we think this is easier for the users to understand the logic.

 Second, `Melodie` enhances the `data_collector` component with higher configurability.
 The users can define functions for parsing specific data structure from the `agents` and the `environment`.
-For example, in a financial ABM, the transactions could be saved in the `environment` as `List[Transaction]`.
+For example, in a financial ABM, the transactions could be saved in the `environment` as "`List[Transaction]`".
-The users can define a function `collect_transaction_data()` in the `data_collector` to first parse the list and then save the results.
+Then, in the `data_collector`, the users can define a function `collect_transaction_data()` to first parse the list and then save the results into the database.

 Third, `Melodie` has a wider infrastructure coverage and provides dedicated modules for scenario management.

-* (1) All the input data are first registered and then loaded by a `data_loader` object into a `scenario` object.
+* All the input data are first registered and then loaded by a `data_loader` object into a `scenario` object.
 Then, as the input data container, `scenario` can be accessed by the `model` and its components, including `environment`, `data_collector`, and each `agent`.
-* (2) Melodie provides two standard classes - `DataFrameInfo` and `MatrixInfo` - with which the users can register the input dataframes and matrices, so they can be easily processed by the `data_loader` and the `scenario` objects.
+* Melodie provides two standard classes - `DataFrameInfo` and `MatrixInfo` - with which the users can register the input dataframes and matrices, so they can be easily processed by the `data_loader` and the `scenario` objects.

-In such a data flow, `Melodie` also checks if the registries are consistent with the Excel files automatically.
+In such a data flow, `Melodie` also checks if the registries are consistent with the input Excel files automatically.
 We think such design is helpful especially when the scenario includes large and complicated input datasets.
-Having the concept of "Scenario" as the channel to access input data at different parts of the model also makes it straightforward for the users.
+Having the channel through "Scenario" for delivering input data at different parts of the model is also conceptually clear.
-Finally, `Melodie` uses `.sqlite` database to save the input and output data.
-This is facilitated with the `DB` module in `Melodie`.
+Finally, `Melodie` uses `.sqlite` database to save (1) a copy of the input data, and (2) the output data, i.e., model results.
+The interaction between model and database is facilitated by the `DB` module in `Melodie`.
-The users can easily save all the input tables and multiple long output tables for post-processing or sending the single `.sqlite` file to others.
+The users can easily save all the data in multiple long tables for post-processing or sending the single `.sqlite` file to others.

 Fourth, `Melodie` includes two modules that are not provided in `Mesa` and `AgentPy`: `Calibrator`, and `Trainer`.
 With these two modules, `Melodie` supports